Neackow/movement_detection/README.md

 ```erlang
 {directory, "/home/nicolas/TFE/grisp2-rtems-toolchain/rtems/5"}
 ```
-You should now be able to compile the application.
+&emsp;You should now be able to compile the application.
 Go to the directory and type “_rebar3 grisp build_”.
 Again, the build will take a while.

 #### Having your own Hera repositories

-In order to modify the code of Hera and debug the application, you need to create your own repositories.
+&emsp;In order to modify the code of Hera and debug the application, you need to create your own repositories.
 Here, step by step, is how to do it:
   - Go on your GitHub account;
   - Create the repositories: the author recommends keeping “_hera_” and “_hera_synchronization_”